TianfangGuo/Computer-Architecture-Explorer/README.md

 For running your own experiments we provide a recommended directory structure below but really any structure works as long as you get the paths correct.\
-(if you use a different structure you will need to modify *run.sh*)
+(if you use a different structure you will need to modify *run.sh*) (also each benchmark has its own inp.in, possibly eith a different file name so please change accordingly)

 ```
 experiments/